pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-binning/tutorial.md

 zenodo_link: https://zenodo.org/record/7818827
 extra:
   zenodo_link_results: https://zenodo.org/record/7845138
-level: Introductory
+level: Intermediate
 questions:
 - What is metagenomic binning refers to?
-- Which tools should be used for metagenomic binning?
+- Which tools may be used for metagenomic binning?
-- How to assess the quality of metagenomic data binning?
+- How to assess the quality of metagenomic binning?
 objectives:
-- Describe what metagenomics binning is
+- Describe what is metagenomics binning.
-- Describe common problems in metagenomics binning
+- Describe common challenges in metagenomics binning.
-- What software tools are available for metagenomics binning
-- Binning of contigs into metagenome-assembled genomes (MAGs) using MetaBAT 2 software
+- Perform metagenomic binning using MetaBAT 2 software.
-- Evaluation of MAG quality and completeness using CheckM software
+- Evaluation of MAG quality and completeness using CheckM software.
 time_estimation: 2H
 key_points:
 - Metagenomics binning is a computational approach to grouping together DNA sequences